Skip to content

 Figure 2-16 Common types of space complexity

-Constant order is common in constants, variables, objects that are independent of the size of input data \(n\).
+Constant order is common in constants, variables, and objects whose quantity is independent of the input data size \(n\).

-Note that memory occupied by initializing variables or calling functions in a loop, which is released upon entering the next cycle, does not accumulate over space, thus the space complexity remains \(O(1)\):
+It should be noted that memory occupied by initializing variables or calling functions in a loop is released when entering the next iteration, so it does not accumulate space, and the space complexity remains \(O(1)\):

 space_complexity.py